Updated: Sep 1

 As of 2020, 17.9% of people with disabilities were employed, compared to 61.8% of those without disabilities.

 Improving education and accommodations around these topics can help combat this inequality, and help decrease the unemployment rate for those with disabilities.
 Reducing the stigma around disability can also increase self-identification in this regard, and improve the opportunities for accommodations.
-Employee engagement and satisfaction is historically lower for disabled communities, often due to a lack of emotional and structural support.
+Employee engagement and job satisfaction is historically lower for disabled communities, often due to a lack of emotional and structural support.

 Disability awareness is especially important when so many disabilities are considered “invisible”.
-According to a recent study, those with “very apparent” disabilities were more likely to disclose their circumstances than those with “less apparent” disabilities.
+According to a recent study, those with “very apparent” disabilities were more likely to disclose their circumstances than individuals with “less apparent” disabilities.
 By creating a welcoming and inclusive environment for all employees, regardless of demographic or disability status, improvements can be made for those who need them.

 Improving your work environment

 A recent study noted that many people with disabilities felt more comfortable disclosing their status to their employer if they felt respected, understood, and valued.
-As a leader in the workplace, you can make significant changes by reaching out and giving your employees the space they need to discuss any accommodations they require.
+As a leader in the workplace, you can make significant changes by reaching out and giving your employees the space they need to discuss any accessibility accommodations they require.
 Emphasizing policies which advance and retain employees

 with disabilities will encourage others to come